kurtosis-tech/zz-deprecated_kurtosis-onboarding-experience/README.md

     logrus.Infof("Added Ethereum node '%v' with IP '%v'", serviceCtx.GetServiceID(), serviceCtx.GetIPAddress())
     ```

-1. In the same `Setup` method, replace `//TODO Replace with code for checking if the Ethereum network is available` with the following code to ensure that the test setup doesn't complete until the Ethereum node is available:
+1. In the same `Setup` method, replace `//TODO Check if the Ethereum network is available` with the following code to ensure that the test setup doesn't complete until the Ethereum node is available:

     ```golang
     adminInfoRpcCall  := `{"jsonrpc":"2.0","method": "admin_nodeInfo","params":[],"id":67}`